stepanovcodes/video-pocker/docs/planning.md

     2.11.
 Use winResult variable to store the credit score of an individual win round.

     2.12.
-Use endOfGameText virable to store the end of game text (GAME OVER or TRY ANOTHER BET) let endOfGameText.
+Use endOfGameText virable to store the end of game text (GAME OVER or TRY ANOTHER BET).

 3. Store elements on the page: